vita-epfl/decoupled-pose-prediction/README.md

 -------------

-* Our proposed network architecture for trajectory prediction:
+* Our LSTM-encoder-decoder network for the global trajectory forecasting:
 ![Our proposed network architecture for trajectory prediction](images/fig2.png)

 -------------

-* Our proposed network architecture for pose prediction:
+* Our proposed VAE-encoder-decoder network for the local pose forecasting:
 ![Our proposed network architecture for pose prediction](images/fig3.png)

 ## Results